Morfa Harlech National Nature Reserve, near Harlech

-Morfa Harlech National Nature Reserve is one of the most important actively growing dune systems in Britain and one of only a handful in Wales.
+Morfa Harlech National Nature Reserve is one of the most important actively growing dune systems in Wales.

 This impressive coastal landscape is one of our richest natural treasures and home to a diverse range of plants and animals, all especially adapted to life at the edge of the sea.